Aldila Sutjiadi

 Aldila Sutjiadi Bio

 Aldila Sutjiadi (born 2 May 1995) is an Indonesian professional tennis player who specializes in doubles.
-She has achieved career-high rankings of world No. 26 in doubles, reached on 23 October 2023, and No. 344 in singles, achieved on 24 May 2021.
-Sutjiadi has won six doubles titles on the Women’s Tennis Association Tour and five doubles titles on the WTA Challenger Tour, as well as one singles title and fifteen doubles titles on the International Tennis Federation Circuit.
-She is currently the highest-ranked Indonesian tennis player in doubles according to the WTA.
+She has reached a career-high doubles ranking of world No. 26 on 23 October 2023 and a career-high singles ranking of No. 344 on 24 May 2021.
+Sutjiadi has won six doubles titles on the WTA Tour, five on the WTA Challenger Tour, one singles title, and sixteen doubles titles on the ITF Circuit.
+She is widely recognized as the highest-ranked Indonesian tennis player in doubles on the WTA rankings.

 Early Life and Background